raylivesun/sheyhioghu/README.md

 For example:

 *   Calculates the area of a rectangle based on user input.
-*   Provides error handling for invalid input.
+*   Provides Clear handling for invalid input.
 *   Displays the calculated area to the console.

 ## Requirements